If you are viewing the website, access the Community Directory by clicking on the button on the main navigation bar:

 It is always best if you just put a

-Sometimes people know the name of a particular group they are looking for (for example, a “Singing for the Brain” group which is run by the Alzheimers Society).
-The website, however, is intended for Hampshire residents who are unaware of local support and services which are available and would therefore not be searching for specific activities or groups by name.
-The aim of the website is to enable you to find such local support.
+Many smaller groups come under the 'umbrella' of another listing.
+For example, the organisation responsible for the group or the venue where it takes place.
+This website is intended for Hampshire residents who are unaware of local support and services which are available and would generally not be searching for specific activities or groups by name.
+Try searching under a suitable 'category' in the Community Directory.

 Some local groups and activities are also based in Church halls, community centres etc. We have described which activities take place at these venues in the listing description (and they will be tagged with appropriate categories) so they will be found in searches.
 For example, a search for 'Memory cafe' will bring up the venues where these are held.

 If you believe that a local group or service cannot be found via

 We do not duplicate information in our directory if it is held and maintained elsewhere.
 We aim to signpost to the source of the information to ensure that users will always find the most up to date and accurate information.
 So, instead of creating over 120 separate entries in our directory for each local good neighbour group, we have one listing for the 'Good Neighbours Network'.
 This links to their ‘Find a group’ page where users can easily find their local group.